eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.881
+- Prevent newpix background image transition from messing with the old opacity and transform transitions

 ## 2.88
 - Kitties Galore was in the department always instead of only after 64 clicks!
 - Fade now applies to the newpix also